My Local Digital Marketing Agency

 The Takeaway

-These are the 6 essential things you need to remember in order to optimize your business locally if you’re located in more than one area.
-But at the core of it all, never forget the importance of having a search-engine and user-friendly website, as well as mobile-first web pages.
+Please remember these six essential things to optimize your business locally if you’re in multiple areas.
+But at the core of it all, never forget the importance of having a search engine, a user-friendly website, and mobile-first web pages.

-Implementing the 6 tips shared plus remembering what’s needed to rank in search engines is critical to your local SEO success.
+I think that implementing the six tips shared and remembering what’s needed to rank in search engines is critical to your local SEO success.